unistdJRZ/LAB/README.md

 **Overview**
 - Minimal deep learning experiment framework for image classification.
+- Single LightningModule `CFModel` builds the backbone and handles training.
-- Supports `torchvision` and `transformers` backbones via a single `CFModel`.
+- Supports `torchvision` and `transformers` backbones.
 - Captures differentiable intermediate activations via a decorator and YAML-configured targets.
-- Logs loss to console and CSV via `LossLogger`.
 - Training-only PatchGAN discriminator computes a per-sample score from a configured feature source.

 **Key Pieces**
-- `cf_framework/CFModel` builds the backbone and head from YAML.
+- `cf_framework/CFModel` (LightningModule) builds the backbone and head from YAML and implements training.
 - `cf_framework/hooks.py` provides `capture_intermediates` decorator returning `(logits, intermediates)`.
   - In training mode, it returns `(logits, intermediates, d_score)` where `d_score` is the discriminator output.
-- `cf_framework/logging.py` logs losses to CSV in `training.log_dir`.
+- `cf_framework/logging.py` logs losses to CSV in `training.log_dir` (if you want custom CSV logging).
-- `cf_framework/trainer.py` includes a simple `train_one_epoch` loop.

 **Config**
 - See `configs/example_torchvision.yaml` (ResNet18) and `configs/example_transformers.yaml` (ViT).